How to Invoice a Client: 10 Steps to Get Paid on Time

-To invoice clients and get paid quickly, you’ll need to create professional-looking invoices, set reasonable payment terms and communicate clearly with each client.
+If you want to get paid faster, you’ll need to create a quality invoicing system.
+This includes professional-looking invoices, reasonable payment terms, and clear client communication.
 If you don’t receive payment from a client by the invoice due date, you’ll have to reach out directly to the client about the overdue payment and charge late fees, if applicable.

 Explore these topics for tips on how to invoice clients: